 Pay attention to your perimeter!
 Perspiration and residue from makeup and facial products can collect at the hairline.
 It could set up your scalp for blocked pores and breakouts, similar to those on your face.

-With fall approaching and the weather changing our scalp will start experiencing itchiness, dry scalp and dandruff.
+IMO - Spring is here!
+With the weather changing our scalp will start experiencing oiliness, itchiness, and dandruff.

 Our spray treatment is a combination of rosemary and sassafrass which along with promoting hair growth - helps combat these scalp issues.

 We're asked why our spray treatment needs to be refrigerated: